 An uphill climb

 After the cave, there are stairs up to the third level of the aqueduct bridge.
-If you don’t want to climb up, then go straight to the first level of the aqueduct bridge.
+If you don’t want to climb up the stairs, you can go straight to the first level instead.
 We opted for the third level of the aqueduct bridge.
 The stairs are easy to walk and also offer stunning views of the riverside.

 Remains of the aqueduct

-Before reaching the third level of the aqueduct, we explored the remains of the aqueduct.
-Those Romain structures were built to avoid natural obstacles.
+Before reaching the third level of the aqueduct, we explored the Roman remains of the aqueduct.
+The function of the Romain structures was to avoid natural obstacles.
 They kept the canal at a constant gradient to transport water.

 The third level of the aqueduct bridge